Borough Council is your primary authority and responsible for matters such as

 - Live or work within 3 miles of the locality during the 12 months preceding the day of election (or if there is no election, the day of nomination)

-- You cannot stand for election if you are the subject of a bankruptcy restriction order or interim order, within five years before the day of an election been convicted in the UK of any offence and have had a prison sentence for a period of over three months
+- You cannot stand for election if you are the subject of a bankruptcy restriction order or interim order, within five years before the day of an election or since, been convicted in the UK of any offence and been sentenced to not less than three months imprisonment (whether suspended or not) without the option of a fine

 - See what a difference you can make at election time by voting for a councillor that will best represent your interests and aspirations for the community and be the best community leader for Leigh-on-Sea